PtspluS/IZ-C2/README.md

 # IZ-C2
-Ansible collection of playbook for C2
+Ansible collection of playbooks for C2